 Endocannabinoids, on the other hand, are endogenous cannabinoids found in animals and humans.
 Only two endogenous cannabinoids have been discovered and identified within the body: Anandamide (the “bliss molecule”) and 2-Arachidonoylglycerol (2-AG).
 These two molecules help make up the Endocannabinoid System (ECS) and send messages to activate the cannabinoid receptor cells (CB1 and CB2), which are found all throughout our pets’ bodies.

-Over the last few decades, scientists have been researching these incredible compounds to see what therapeutic properties they offer the mammalian body.
-For now, scientists believe that phytocannabinoids, when consumed, directly and indirectly work with endocannabinoids by encouraging their production and preventing their breakdown.
+Over the last few decades, scientists have been researching these incredible compounds to see what they offer the mammalian body.
+For now, scientists believe that phytocannabinoids, when consumed, directly and indirectly work with endocannabinoids (here’s a great link that explains more about phytocannabinoids as it relates to their potential benefits).

 Benefits of Cannabinoids